 Some two centuries later, as their population grew, the communities expanded into larger, more closely compacted pueblos.
 It was around this time that the Pueblo Bonito complex was built, beginning with one curved row of rooms near the north wall.
 Continuing to refine their building techniques, the use of thick masonry walls and the generous use of mud mortar allowed walls to rise to more than four stories in height.

-From the twelfth to the thirteenth centuries, many of the pueblos in Chaco Canyon were abandoned when a long cycle of drought began in the San Juan Basin.
+From the 12th to the 13th centuries, many of the pueblos in Chaco Canyon were abandoned when a long cycle of drought began in the San Juan Basin beginning in about 1130.
 The Ancient Puebloans were at their height of civilization when the lack of rainfall led to food storages.
 Even though they had designed an extensive system of dams and irrigation methods, the dry climate and overtaxed fields could no longer support the immense population.
-As famine spread throughout the area, the people began to leave, joining other pueblos in the south and east near the Little Colorado and the Rio Grande Rivers.
+As famine spread throughout the area, the people began to leave, joining other pueblos near the Little Colorado River and the Rio Grande.

+More expeditions and archeologists followed in the next decades.
+Chaco Canyon National Monument was established on March 11, 1907, by Theodore Roosevelt.
 In 1949, the University of New Mexico deeded lands in Chaco Canyon National Monument to the National Park Service, in exchange for continued rights to conduct scientific research in the area.
 By 1959, the National Park Service had constructed the park visitor center, staff housing, and campgrounds.
-In the 1970’s, a number of research projects, archaeological surveys, and limited excavations began which provided extensive information about the ancient Ancient Puebloans.
+In the 1970s, a number of research projects, archaeological surveys, and limited excavations began which provided extensive information about the ancient Ancient Puebloans.

 Archeological excavations in Chaco Canyon today are limited, as modern methods such as remote sensing now allow archaeologists to gather a great deal of information without disturbing the fragile and irreplaceable sites.